caocscar/sql-intermediate/README.md

 1. FROM / JOIN
 2. WHERE
 3. GROUP BY
+4. aggregate functions
-4. HAVING
+5. HAVING
+6. window functions
-5. SELECT
+7. SELECT
-6. DISTINCT
+8. DISTINCT
+9. set operations
-7. ORDER BY
+10. ORDER BY
+11. OFFSET
-8. LIMIT / OFFSET
+12. LIMIT

 ## Part I: More SQL Syntax